“What is a resistor?” she asked.

 A resistor is nothing magic.
-Take a long wire and measure the resistance, and you will realize that resistance is just a normal property of wires (except for superconductors).
+Take a long wire and measure the resistance, and you will realize that resistance is just a normal property of wires.

-Some resistors are made up of just that.
-A long wire.
+Some resistors are made up of just that – a long wire (the wire-wound resistor)

-But you can also find resistors made of other types of materials.
-Like this carbon film resistor:
+But you can also find resistor types that are made of other types of materials.
+Like carbon or metallic film.

 The resistor is a passive device and doesn’t do anything actively to your circuit.